djalbat/Easy-DragAndDrop/README.md

 }
 ```

 In this way it is possible to manage moving directories even when some of their entries cannot be moved.
 In the code sample above, for example, the `onMoveFile` handler returns `null` to signifiy that the `First file.fls` file has somehow disappeared and should be discarded in the move.
 On the other hand it results the source file path to signify that the `Second file.fls` cannot be dislodged and should be left in place in the move.
 If files cannot be moved their directories must also be left in place.
 The `onMoveDirectory` handler does just this for the folder containing these files. *It is important to note that the explorer will not automatically leave directories in place if their contents are signified ummoveable.* You must explicitly signify that it must do so.
 Callbacks are supported for asynchronous behaviour.
-The `onMoveDirectory` handler makes use of these.
+The `onMoveDirectory` handler makes use of these, for example.

 #### Removing files and directories